“I have a policy,” said Luther J. Khachigian. “The more you give, the more you get.”

-All five locations for the clinics — Ijevan in the Tavush province; Spitak in the Lori province; Kapan in the Syunik province; Gyumri in the Shirak province; and Yeghegnadzor in the Vayots Dzor province — were carefully selected by the Ministry of Health based on local need and the availability of eye care.
-The goal of the Regional Eye Clinic System, which aligns with the EyeCare Project’s mission, is to provide access to quality, affordable eye care for all Armenians.
+All five locations for the centers — Ijevan in the Tavush province; Spitak in the Lori province; Kapan in the Syunik province; Gyumri in the Shirak province; and Yeghegnadzor in the Vayots Dzor province — were carefully selected by the Ministry of Health based on local need and the availability of eye care.
+The goal of the Regional Eye Center System, which aligns with the EyeCare Project’s mission, is to provide access to quality, affordable eye care for all Armenians.

 As for why Khachigian decided on Gyumri as the clinic location he wanted to support, he was out to lunch one day with his brother, Ken Khachigian, and good friend Aram Bassenian when Bassenian, a long-time EyeCare Project supporter, mentioned that his father was from Gyumri.

-“I decided right then and there that I was going to help build the clinic in Gyumri,” said Khachigian with a smile.
+“I decided right then and there that I was going to help build the center in Gyumri,” said Khachigian with a smile.
 “There was no question in my mind.
 That conversation over lunch did it for me.”

 Khachigian’s interest in eye care began at an early age when he happened upon a book about Helen Keller, a renowned author who was deaf and blind.
 Khachigian, convinced he would become blind one day, became intensely interested in the subject.
 Diagnosed with glaucoma by age 30 — an eye disease that can lead to blindness — Khachigian has been treated for the eye disease ever since.

 So when Khachigian first learned of the EyeCare Project several years ago he didn’t deem it a coincidence.
 He had decided long ago that the primary cause he would support would be eye care.